Industrial And Logistics

 Owners usually get the best value from design-build outdoor storage construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Operational Planning And Yard Layout Development is treated as a decision gate, not a box-checking exercise.
+Georgetown Operational Planning, Yard Layout Development, And City Of Georgetown Zoning Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Civil, Paving, And Utility Release Coordination is treated as a decision gate, not a box-checking exercise.
+Civil, Paving, Drainage, And Utility Release Coordination With Edwards Aquifer Compliance is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Final Yard Turnover And Startup Support is treated as a decision gate, not a box-checking exercise.
+Georgetown Yard Turnover, Final Paving, And Operator Startup Support is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.